kgateway-dev/kgateway/docs/content/security/rate_limiting/rulepriority/_index.md

 checked for rate limiting.
 Each `Action` within a `RateLimitAction` (i.e., the inner list) gets appended in order to generate the final rate-limiting descriptor.

-For a single request with the `x-type` and `x-number` headers, the generated descriptor tuples would look like:
+For a single request with the `x-type` and `x-number` headers, the generated descriptor tuples for the above Envoy client config would look like:

 - `('type', '<x-type header value>')`
 - `('type', '<x-type header value>'), ('number', '<x-number header value>')`